 As well as giving you a little boost of energy amongst many other health benefits, half a good-sized banana mashed up makes an excellent egg replacer in cakes, bread, muffins and brownies.

 Check out this yummy recipe for banana cream cupcakes.

 Mashed banana makes a great vegan egg substitute in sweet vegan baking recipes.

 One tablespoon of milled flaxseed mixed with 3 tablespoons of water (warm is best) creates what some refer to as the “flax egg”.
-Flax is also rich in fibre which can help maintain a healthy digestive system.
+Flax is also a rich source of vegan fibre which can help maintain a healthy digestive system.

 Flax also featured on the Great British Bake Off when vegan week was featured on screen.
 All you need to do is mix the water and flax together then let it stand for a few minutes whilst it turns into a thicker, gloopier consistency.